The Glenloch Centre in Forfar provides rehabilitation services to adults (age 16 plus) who live in Angus.

 - are recovering from an illness or injury that has had a major effect on their ability to be as active and independent as possible

 - need to develop, adapt or maintain daily living skills to help them to live more independently in the community

-- have a condition which get worse over time
+- have a progressive condition

+The centre has a wide range of equipment / daily living aids available for people to trial.
+Staff can advise on loaning equipment.
 A referral may need to be made to another service, for example occupational therapy.
 Staff will discuss this further with you.

 If you would like to visit the centre call the manager on 01307 475111 to arrange a time.